romrawinjp/romrawinjp.github.io/content/cv.md

 <div>
   <p id = "rcorners1" content="width=device-width, height=device-height, initial-scale=1">
   <medium> <b> January 21, 2022 </b> - It is an honor for me to participate at GYSS and join the panel discussion Artificial Intelligence, Ethics, and Governance with Prof. Cédric Villani and Prof. Leslie Valiant.
 For a young researcher like me, this is the most inspiring event I have ever attended in my life.
-Thank you NSTDA for providing me this opportunity. <br> Read the <a href="https://www.princess-it-foundation.org/images/activity/2022/report/1032565/ppt/3-7-2.pdf"> report </a> in Thai and  <a href="https://romrawin.medium.com/summary-artificial-intelligence-ethics-and-governance-from-gyss-2022-ee0fab66755d"> my review </a>  here. <br>
+Thank you NSTDA for providing me this opportunity. <br> ⬇️ Read the <a href="https://www.princess-it-foundation.org/images/activity/2022/report/1032565/ppt/3-7-2.pdf"> report </a> and <a href="https://romrawin.medium.com/summary-artificial-intelligence-ethics-and-governance-from-gyss-2022-ee0fab66755d"> my review </a>  in Thai. <br>
   <img align="left" src="/images/gyss.jpeg" alt= "jinpu-gyss" width="270" height="150" style="margin: 15px">
   </medium>
   </p>